wjoeyu/CryptoKittyDex/README.md

 ![cryptokittydex](https://github.com/wjoeyu/CryptoKittyDex/blob/master/public/CryptoKittyDexScreenshot.png)

-# Running and viewing the CryptoKittyDex Locally on the Browser
+# Running and Viewing the CryptoKittyDex Locally in the Browser

 - Install and setup Metamask extension in your Chrome browser
 - Install the dependencies with npm and run the local server